mgr32/PsISEProjectExplorer/README.md

 ##### Why?

 Because I work on complex Powershell modules with lots of functions, and navigating between them in ISE is painful.
 I wasn't able to find an ISE plugin that could search through whole directory structure, without requiring the user to load the files into the ISE first.
-Also, I was lacking 'Go to Definition' and 'Find all references' features from Visual Studio.
+Also, I was lacking 'Go to Definition' and 'Find all references' features from Visual Studio and 'Locate in Solution Explorer' from Resharper.

 ##### Implementation details